 An allergic reaction occurs when the body treats a harmless substance as a dangerous invader.
 The immune system reacts strongly to the allergen, causing inflammation and other symptoms.

-Steroid shots target both the immediate and long-term symptomatic effects of allergies.
+Steroid shots target both the

 The suggested dose is an individual shot containing 40–100 milligrams of steroids.